 - Pro: Gives you great aggregate data on the performance of your Adwords campaigns

-- Con: It doesn’t let you drill down too far into specific ads or in some cases specific keywords either, and doesn’t tell you exactly which leads came from where.
+- Con: It doesn’t let you drill down too far into specific ads or, in some cases, specific keywords either, and doesn’t tell you exactly which leads came from where.

 PPC Tracking Tactic #3: The Carrot Lead Source Feature

-Similar to the information in Analytics, Carrot members can see which traffic source generated the lead, but again not a specific ad or keyword.
+Like the information in Analytics, Carrot members can see which traffic source generated the lead, but again not a specific ad or keyword.

 Carrot Lead Source Tracking Built Right Into All Of Our Websites